mehrab-abrar/AV-GPS-Dataset/README.md

 # AV-GPS-Dataset (Autonomous Vehicle Global Positioning System Dataset)

 The AV-GPS-Dataset is an extensive collection of GPS navigation data collected by the Autonomic Computing Lab GPS-guided Rover (ACL-Rover).
 This Autonomous Vehicle Testbed was designed and developed by myself at the University of Arizona, AZ, USA.
-The dataset is associated with the journal titled "GPS-IDS: An Anomaly-based GPS Spoofing Attack
+The dataset is associated with the journal titled **"GPS-IDS: An Anomaly-based GPS Spoofing Attack
-Detection Framework for Autonomous Vehicles" submitted to the IEEE Transactions on Dependable and Secure Computing.
+Detection Framework for Autonomous Vehicles"** submitted to the _IEEE Transactions on Dependable and Secure Computing_ and is currently uunder review.

 <img src="https://github.com/mehrab-abrar/AV-GPS-Dataset/blob/main/ACL-Rover%20AVT.JPG" width="220" height="300">